Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

 #### Several technical challenges for Multi-data center setup
 ```
 • Traffic redirection:
-  Effective tools to direct traffic to the correct data center.
+  Effective tools 필요 to direct traffic to the correct data center.
    - GeoDNS is good to direct traffic to the nearest data center depending on where a user is located.
 • Data synchronization(동기화이슈):
   Users from different regions could use different local databases or caches.